InnuendoPi/Brautomat32/docs/en/Parameter/parameter-system.md

 ### NTP time server

 The Network Time Protocol (NTP) regularly synchronises the time with a time server.
 The standard time server is europe.pool.ntp.org.
-If a time server is available in the local network, this can be used.
+If a time server is available in the local network, it is highly reccommended to use a local time server.
 If a local time server is configured, the Brautomat does not require Internet access.
-The WebUpdate function requires a time server for SSL encryption.
+Most internet routers offer lan time services, like fritz.box or IP address default gateway.

 ### NTP time zone